-In order to compare the localised lithospheric anomaly estimates from the repeat stations to the available anomaly maps we plot the values from supplemental Tables S3, S4, S7 and S8 in Figures 6 and 7.
-Measurements and model values have all been interpolated using the same algorithm and
+In order to compare the localized lithospheric anomaly estimates from the repeat stations to the available anomaly maps, we plot the values from supplemental Tables S3, S4, S7, and S8 in Figs. 6 and 7.

-310 and 7.
 Measurements and model values have all been interpolated using the same algorithm and parameters, giving a distorted image of the anomalies.
 This facilitates a direct visual comparison of amplitudes and signs of the values at the different locations, but the patterns should not be interpreted in any way.

-In southern Africa, with a few exceptions most of the F and Z field anomaly values show the same sign for ground data estimates and the high resolution maps from the global and regional vector field anomaly model.
+In southern Africa, most of the F and Z field anomaly values show the same sign for ground data estimates and the high-resolution maps from the global and regional vector field anomaly model.
 Many of the ground data have higher amplitudes than predicted in particular by the global model.
-Obviously many of the ground stations lie on strong small-scale anomalies that are not fully resolved at the scale of maps or within the known geographic accuracy of the repeat station locations.
-As noticed before the scalar F anomaly map tends to show more positive anomaly values
+Obviously many of the ground stations lie on strong smallscale anomalies that are not fully resolved at the scale of